Asian shares mixed; election results buoy India, Australia

 Advertisement

+Economists had been forecasting a contraction, but strong residential demand and government spending helped keep the economy expanding for a second straight quarter.

+"We continue to expect the Japanese economy to expand only modestly in 2019, with growth constrained by weak exports and a deceleration in capital spending," Stefan Angrick of Oxford Economics said in a research note.
+"The recent escalation in trade tensions will further weigh on momentum in 2019-2020."

-But markets in Shanghai and Hong Kong fell back in the absence of any positive updates on the trade standoff between the U.S. and China.
+Markets in Shanghai and Hong Kong fell back in the absence of any positive updates on the trade standoff between the U.S. and China.

-Elsewhere in Asia, South Korea's Kospi added 0.5% to 2,065.71 and shares rose in Taiwan and Indonesia.
-Markets were closed in Thailand, Malaysia and Singapore for public holidays.
+Elsewhere in Asia, South Korea's Kospi was flat at 2,055.71.
+Shares rose in Taiwan and Indonesia, while markets were closed for public holidays in Thailand, Malaysia and Singapore .